Shuffle!: Main characters

 Rin Tsuchimi, the protagonist of the story, is an average seventeen-year-old second-year high school student.
 Since a young age, he has placed the well-being of others before his own and dislikes seeing people in sorrow.
 Since he lost his parents in childhood, he has been living with Kaede Fuyou, a life many of his classmates envied.
 One of the heroines of Shuffle!, Kaede believes her duty in life is to take care of Rin, which she takes upon herself to atone for her treatment of him in the past and bears a one-sided love towards Rin.
 Kaede appears again as the heroine in Really?
 Really!, a sequel to Shuffle!, that continues from Kaede's ending in Shuffle!.
 In middle school, the two meet and later befriend Asa Shigure, another heroine of Shuffle! who is in her third year of high school.
 While she has a weak constitution, she makes up for it with her energetic tomboy personality and is an excellent cook.
 She has a habit of slapping Rin on his back.

 At the story's onset, two girls Rin had met once during his childhood came to his school as transfer students and began living as his next-door neighbors.
 Lisianthus, a heroine of Shuffle!, is an energetic and enthusiastic person who can start a conversation with anyone.
 She comes to the human world as a possible marriage candidate for Rin and as the daughter of the Lord of Gods, thankful for his kindness to her in the past.
 Similarly, Nerine, who is also a heroine, is a reserved girl with a beautiful voice and a capable magic user.
 She also comes to the human world to be a marriage candidate for Rin as the daughter of the Devil King.
 Nerine appears again as a heroine in Navel's game, Tick!
-Tack!, which continues from Nerine's ending.
+Tack!, a sequel to Shuffle!, which continues from Nerine's ending.
 Soon after the two daughters come to his school, Rin meets Primula, a strange, soft-spoken girl who often carries a stuffed cat around.